 Chief Strategic Officer

-Tiffany Shackelford serves as both Chief Strategic Officer and Director of Communications for NGA, working with a variety of the organization’s stakeholders, including governors and their staff, to implement effective strategies.
-She reports directly to CEO Scott D. Pattison and is his partner in all strategic efforts and initiatives at the association.
+Tiffany Shackelford serves as NGA’s Chief Strategic Officer and works with a variety of the organization’s stakeholders, including governors and their staffs, to implement effective strategies.
+She leads strategic communication efforts and initiatives at the association.

 Shackelford also established and oversees the NGA Future program, which assists governors in understanding how technology will impact the ways in which citizens, business and governments interact.
 The program, directed by Timothy Blute, provides governors with insights and connects leadership across the private and public sectors, arming state leaders with the information needed to be at the forefront of innovation and change.